wassamz/ToDooz/README.md

-# AngularTourOfHeroes
+# ToDooz
-Learning Angular 6 while implementing the tutorial at https://angular.io/tutorial
+Practicing Angular 6 development.
+App is heavily mimics the Tour of Heroes tutorial https://angular.io/tutorial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.